 Becky lives in Bear Creek with her husband Ennis.
 They own and operate a cattle Farm – Rocky Ridge Farm.
 Becky is the mother of two sons and has five grandchildren.
 She enjoys every Sunday in the Nursery at PUMC.

 Ingram McCall, Nursery Attendant

-Ingram works at NC State.
+Ingram is retired from NC State.
 She and her husband Brian, have two children Clarissa and Jake.
 Ingram loves the outdoors, hiking and camping.
 She also likes to read and spend time with her kids.